 With strong competition in the labour market for semi-skilled and skilled employees, and a shortage of certain specialised skills, workforce retention is a key challenge for Petra.
 We counter this by fostering a vibrant company culture and by designing remuneration policies to attract, incentivise and retain individuals of a high calibre.

 We follow a strategy of preferential local recruitment across all operations.
 Apart from the mandatory requirements, local recruitment makes sound business sense as it decreases dependence on Company-provided services such as transport and housing, encourages a more stable and cohesive workforce, and contributes to the development of local communities.

 Training and development is essential in ensuring that our employees can achieve their full potential and to guarantee that the current and future skills needs of the organisation are met.
-We therefore allocate significant resources to this area (US$8.5 million spend in FY 2017).
+We therefore allocate significant resources to this area (US$9.5 million spent in FY 2018).

 We offer training in both the technical and non-technical disciplines.
-In FY 2017, the main areas of expenditure continued to be in-house safety and technical training, technical training outsourced to specialist external training providers, engineering and rockbreaking learnerships, internships and centralised leadership and management development programmes.
+In FY 2018, the main areas of expenditure continued to be in-house safety and technical training, outsourced to specialist external training providers, engineering and rockbreaking learnerships, internships, bursary schemes, school support projects and centralised leadership and management development programmes.